DoctorKhan/The-Human-Experiment-Book/BOOK_QUESTIONS.md

 - Which specific ancient structures (e.g., Göbekli Tepe, Puma Punku, the Pyramids) and artifacts are most central to the book's argument?
 - Which specific intervention narratives (e.g., Anunnaki, Apkallu) should be treated as the primary source material for the "fragmented memories" of our creation?
     - **Answer:** The **Titans** (original creators) are the source of the **Apkallu** legends of ancient sages.
 The **"younger gods"** (the conquerors) are the source of the **Anunnaki** legends of sky-gods who ruled humanity and interbred with them.
-- Regarding the Nephilim and the "Age of Heroes":
+- Regarding the Nephilim and the "Age of legends":
     - How should the offspring of gods and humans be understood?
         - **Answer:** They were hybrids, analogous to ligers or tigons, with inherent genetic instabilities that prevented them from forming a stable, continuing species.
     - What were the two types of these hybrids?